Facilitation as a design act

 - Facilitation audit — reviewing existing facilitation practices and learning environments for accessibility and equity, with recommendations for change

-- Proactive design — building inclusive facilitation practice into new programs, events, or series before they launch.
+- Proactive design — building inclusive practice into new programs or series before they launch.
 The most effective entry point: inclusion built in from the start

-- Responsive redesign — reworking existing facilitation approaches in light of identified gaps or feedback
+- Responsive redesign — reworking existing approaches in light of identified gaps or participant feedback

 - Crisis response — supporting organizations navigating a specific incident or complaint.
-More complex: requires addressing both the immediate situation and the underlying design problems that produced it
+Requires addressing both the immediate situation and the underlying design problems that produced it

 - Audit-first — reviewing what currently exists before recommending what to change.
 Often the most responsible starting point when the design history is unclear

-- Facilitators and learning designers — people who will be directly developing and delivering facilitated experiences
+- Facilitators and learning designers — those who will develop and deliver facilitated experiences

-- Participants and learners — people who have been in the learning environments being examined; the most reliable source of information about where the design creates friction
+- Participants and learners — those who have been in the learning environments under examination; the most reliable source of information about where design creates friction

-- Institutional leaders — people with authority over the structural and governance decisions that determine whether inclusive practice can scale
+- Institutional leaders — those with authority over structural and governance decisions that determine whether inclusive practice can scale

-- Equity and inclusion specialists — people with expertise in the specific equity dimensions most relevant to the institutional context
+- Equity and inclusion specialists — those with expertise in the specific equity dimensions most relevant to the institutional context

 A facilitated reflection

-The questions below are not an evaluation instrument.
+These questions are not an evaluation instrument.
 They are not designed to produce a score, a category, or a gap analysis.
-They are designed to do what good facilitation does: bring a group into honest contact with something that is easy to talk about in the abstract and harder to examine in relation to your own practice.
+They are designed to do what good facilitation does: bring a group into honest contact with something that is easy to discuss in the abstract and harder to examine in relation to one's own practice.

 On whose presence the design assumes

-In what ways do your facilitation environments currently require participants to adapt to them — rather than having been designed to work for the range of people who actually show up?
+- In what ways do your current facilitation environments require participants to adapt to them — rather than having been designed to work for the range of people who actually show up?

 On power in the room

-What assumptions about "good facilitation" do you hold that you have not recently examined?
-Where did those assumptions come from, and whose facilitation practice do they reflect?
+- What assumptions about effective facilitation do you hold that you have not recently examined?
+Where did those assumptions come from, and whose practice do they reflect?

-When facilitation in your context hasn't worked well for particular participants, what explanation has been reached for why?
-Has that explanation located the problem in the participant, or in the design?
+- When facilitation in your context has not worked well for particular participants, what explanation has been reached?
+Has it located the problem in the participant or in the design?

-What feedback from participants have you received — formally or informally — that you found difficult to act on?
+- What feedback from participants — formal or informal — have you found difficult to act on?
 What made it difficult?

 On what your organization is actually building

-What is the most honest description of where your organization currently sits in relation to genuinely inclusive facilitation — and what is one realistic next step, given your actual resources, relationships, and constraints?
+- What is the most accurate description of where your organization currently sits in relation to genuinely inclusive facilitation — and what is one realistic next step, given your actual resources, relationships, and constraints?

-The strongest scholarly foundations for inclusive facilitation cluster around four pillars: Universal Design for Learning, inclusive and participatory design, organizational change and capacity building, and the disability studies and critical equity scholarship that grounds the whole.
-None of these pillars is sufficient on its own.
-Together, they provide the knowledge base from which principled facilitation practice is built.
+The strongest foundations for inclusive facilitation cluster around four pillars: Universal Design for Learning, inclusive and participatory design, organizational change and capacity building, and the disability studies and critical equity scholarship that grounds all three.
+A useful practical rule drawn from this literature:

 For the artifact

-Audit digital content for perceivability, operability, and robustness.
-The technical floor — necessary, but not sufficient.
+WCAG — Audit digital content for perceivability, operability, understandability, and robustness.
+The technical floor: necessary, but not sufficient.

 For the experience

-Evaluate whether the learning experience offers multiple means of engagement, representation, and expression — designed for variability, not the average.
+UDL — Evaluate whether the learning experience offers multiple means of engagement, representation, and expression — designed for variability, not the assumed average.

 For the system

-Ask whether the organization's processes, policies, and culture reduce barriers across the whole participant journey — not just in individual sessions.
+Inclusive Design — Ask whether the organization's processes, policies, and culture reduce barriers across the whole participant journey, not only in individual sessions.

 Pillar 01 — Universal Design for Learning